 The expenditure that is capitalized includes purchases and the directly attributable employee costs.
 Development costs previously recognized as an expense are not recognized as an asset in a subsequent period.

 Key money represents expenditure associated with acquiring existing operating lease agreements for company-operated stores in countries where there is an active market for key money (e.g. regularly published transaction prices), also referred to as ‘rights of use’.
 Key money is not amortized but annually tested for impairment.
-Key money paid to previous tenants in countries where there is not an active market for key money, and key money paid to landlords (i.e. in the case of operating leases), is recognized within other non-current assets and the current part in trade and other receivables and amortized over the contractual lease period.
+Key money in countries where there is not an active market for key money is recognized within other non-current assets and the current part in trade and other receivables and amortized over the contractual lease period.

-Trademarks are initially recognized at fair value using the relief-from-royalty approach.
+Trademarks acquired in business combinations are initially recognized at fair value using the relief-from-royalty approach.
 The fair value is subsequently regarded as cost.
 Trademarks have a finite useful life and are carried at cost less accumulated amortization.
 Amortization is calculated using the straight-line method over the estimated useful life but not longer than 15 years (with exceptions of certain older trademarks).

 Customer databases are only recognized as an intangible asset if the Company has a practice of establishing relationships with its customers and when the Company is able to sell or transfer the customer database to a third party.
 The customer databases are initially recognized at fair value using the discounted cash flow method or multi-period excess earnings method for the large acquisitions.
 The fair value is subsequently regarded as cost.
 Customer databases have a finite useful life and are carried at cost less accumulated amortization.
 Amortization is calculated using the straight-line method over the estimated useful life but no longer than 15 years.

 2.14.5 Reacquired Rights